robertczarnik/CurrencyConverter/README.md

 # Currency Exchange

-To run this program use:
+To run this program:\
+Firstly you need to grant execute permission on mvnw file `chmod 777 CurrencyConverter/mvnw`\
-`docker-compose up`
+Secondly use `docker-compose up` or `sudo docker-compose up` command\
+(ensure that your ports 3306 and 8080 are free)

+### Rest Api:

 baseUrl = http://localhost:8080/api

-Rest Api:

 Get all available currencies that you can convert to each other:\
 `/convert/available`